2025 Pakistan Super League: Broadcast and media

 In 2025, the league introduced simultaneous commentary in English and Urdu; PTV Sports returned with A Sports to share the broadcast feeds, while Walee Technologies sub-licensed various platforms for live streaming.
 Along with eight international commentators, the PCB listed thirteen national commentators.
-Zainab Abbas and Erin Holland present the season.
+Zainab Abbas and Erin Holland presented the season.

 Cancer awareness

 The childhood cancer awareness day and the breast cancer awareness day were observed on 3 and 19 May respectively, with the stadiums themed with the golden ribbon and pink ribbon respectively.

 Tribute to the Armed Forces

 Pakistan Armed Forces were paid tribute on 17 and 18 May, with Sahir Ali Bagga, Asrar, and Shuja Haider taking stage to perform patriotic songs.

 Boycott calls and postponing

 Pro-Palestinian campaigns

 Like previous year, the league yet again faced boycott campaigns from Pro-Palestinian groups in view of Gaza war, mainly because of sponsorships by KFC and Pepsi, claiming their parent companies' affiliation with pro-Israeli stances.
-Empty stadiums were noted particularly in Karachi, Lahore and poor traffic conditions, unprofessional security arrangement, and many other issues were heavily criticised.
+Empty stadiums were noted particularly in Karachi, and poor traffic conditions, unprofessional security arrangement, and many other issues were heavily criticised.
 Although, large gathering was reported in Karachi for Gaza Solidarity March on 13 April 2025.